DataBiosphere/leonardo/.github/README.md

 ## Custom Image generation
 The [custom image generaton](workflows/custom_image_generation.yml) can be run on-demand to generate the custom VM image (Dataproc or GCE) that is used as the ISO, or disk image, for VMs provisioned by Leonardo.
 These jobs cache the docker images used by users of these VMs on the disk image to improve VM creation times.

-## Leonardo build, publish and test
+## Leonardo build, tag, publish, and test
 This [job](workflows/leo-build-tag-publish-and-run-tests.yml) builds Leonardo, tags and publishes the image, provisions a BEE with that image of Leonardo, and then runs the GCP automation test suite against that BEE.
 It also reports the build to Sherlock for future promotion.
 Very similar to the Azure job and will likely be consolidated with it soon.
 They don't differ much; a copy-paste with a different sbt test command.
 They both rely on the same downstream [terra-github-workflows](https://github.com/broadinstitute/terra-github-workflows) jobs.